 Pretty darn tough isn’t it?
 You not only need to be a professional roaster but also a bit of a clairvoyant as well!

 The competitors are given about 6 kg of the competitions green coffee beans for both the single-origin and the blend.
 They are then allowed 30 minutes to roast the single-origin and one hour to roast the blend.

 No points are directly allocated to this section because the quality of the roast is decided at the cupping step (next section).
-However, penalties can be incurred and if a competitor runs overtime then they are penalized 4 points for every 15 seconds over time.
+However, penalties can be incurred and if a competitor runs over time, they are penalized 4 points for every 15 seconds.
 Anyone who exceeds one minute is disqualified.

 The competitors are required to submit 1.5 kg of coffee beans for the next step – evaluation.

 (Want to roast your own coffee at home?
 Please see our Ultimate Guide to Home Coffee Roasting.)

 Evaluation of single-origin and blend roasted coffee beans (300 points each)

 At least five judges (one head judge and four others) are used to evaluate the coffee beans roasted by the competitors.
 The coffee beans are ground and then cupped.
 The cupping is done ‘double-blind’ and means that the judges, officials, and competitors don’t know which competitor’s coffee they are testing.

 The video shows an example of coffee cupping in a local roaster.
 The procedure is similar but far more stringent in the competition.

 The preparation procedure for cupping is strict and includes such things as: